-One of Norwich's busiest roundabouts will be completely closed over the bank holiday weekend, as the finishing touches are made to months of work to make it safer.
+The total bank holiday weekend closure of one of Norwich’s busiest roundabouts will start today (Friday), as the finishing touches are made to months of work to make it safer.

 Council leaders acknowledged the closure of Earlham Road's Fiveways roundabout would be "disruptive and frustrating", but it was necessary to get the work finished as quickly as possible.

-The road will be closed in all five directions from 9.30am on Friday, August 23 and it is not due to reopen until late night on Bank Holiday Monday (August 26).
+The road will be closed in all five directions from 9.30am today (Friday, August 23) and it is not due to reopen until late night on Bank Holiday Monday (August 26).

 It is so the road can be resurfaced following a £750,000 Transport for Norwich project aimed at cutting crashes in the area.